• Política de Privacidade

 Global Economy

-• Products are made in one country and sold in another.
+• Goods are manufactured in one nation and marketed in another.

 Practice Time!